ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Consider the rights of others before your own feelings, and the feelings of others before your own rights. — John Wooden
+> **Citacao:** When you consider things like the stars, our affairs don't seem to matter very much, do they? — Virginia Woolf

 fim do arquivo